ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/4th Level/Darius' Dislocate.md

 - [[Range]]:
 	- 150ft
 - **Target**:
-	- Two surface points within line of sight; one initial point and one ending point.
+	- Two surface points within range; one initial point and one ending point.
 - **Components**:
 	- Kinetic, Material (3kg of [[Abomination Matter]])
 - **Duration**:
 	- Instant
 - **Effects**:
-	- [[Abomination Matter]] surrounds the initial point in a sphere with a 15ft radius.
+	- [[Abomination Matter]] surrounds a 15ft sphere centered on the initial point.
 Any creature within the sphere with enough remaining speed to reach the edge of the sphere may make a dexterity saving throw.
-A creature is teleported on a failed save, or if they don't attempt a save.
+A creature is teleported on a failed save, or if they don't/can't attempt a save.
 The creature is moved to the closest edge and are not teleported on a successful one.
 	- When teleported, the creature's relation to the point is kept in tact.
 The ending point's Yaw dimension (normal to the floor) may be rotated.
 	- If a creature would end up in another surface, they instead appear at the nearest point not within that surface and within line of sight.
 	- If a single part of a creature would be teleported, the entire creature is teleported along with it.